 Figure 17.
 The reconstructed [O II] image.
 Here we are unable to separate two components; this might be due to a higher [O II] /H β ratio in the left component.
-The red contour shows the reconstructed HST B-band image from Figure 13.
+The red contour shows the reconstructed HST B-band image from Fig. 13.

-5.2 $H\beta$ profile of the reconstructed source
+5.2 H β profile of the reconstructed source

-We use the same fitting method that we used in Section 3 to fit a two component Gaussian to the H β profile for every pixel.
+We use the same fitting method as we used in Section 3 to fit a two component Gaussian to the H β profile for every pixel.
 We also integrate over the total flux of the galaxy and fit a two component Gaussian to it to compare it to our study in the observed plane (see Section 3.2).
-Figure 18 shows the H β profile derived from the reconstructed H β source.
+We carry out these fits using the MPFIT package in IDL 5 .
+During the fitting, we require the lines to have the same velocity widths.
+Fig. 18 shows the H β profile derived from the reconstructed H β source.
 We see that this profile also retains two components.
-The width of the Gaussian for both components is 1.59 Å, which gives
+These Gaussian components are shown by red dashed lines in Fig. 18.
+The width of the Gaussian for both components is 1.59 Å, which gives a velocity dispersion of 98 \pm 44

 Figure 18.
 H β profile derived from the reconstructed H β source.
-The widths of both Gaussian components are 1.59 Å, which gives a velocity dispersion of 98 km s-1.
+The width of both Gaussian components is 1.59 Å, which gives a velocity dispersion of 98 km s-1.
 The velocity offset between the two components is 246 km s-1.
-In the source plane, we have fewer bins than Figure 3, since we bin in spectral resolution by a factor 4 before reconstructing the H β map in the source plane.
-To make this profile, we interpolate between those bins to have the same binning as Figure 3.
+In the source plane, we have fewer bins than Fig. 3, since we bin in spectral resolution by a factor of 4 before reconstructing the H β map in the source plane.
+To make this profile, we interpolate between those bins to have the same binning as in Fig. 3.
+The lower panel shows the residuals if we fit only one Gaussian component to the profile.

-a velocity dispersion of $98 \pm 44 \text{ km s}^{-1}$.
+km s-1.
 This is consistent, within the errors, with our estimated velocity dispersion for the A2 and A3 images in the observed plane (i.e., $104 \pm 42 \text{ km s}^{-1}$).
 The velocity offset between the two components is $246 \pm 46 \text{ km s}^{-1}$ and matches the offset that we derive for the A2 and A3 images in the image plane.
-Figure 19 shows the velocity and velocity dispersion maps derived from the reconstructed H β source.
-From these maps, we see that the east galaxy component has a lower velocity and velocity dispersion relative to the western component.
+Fig. 19 shows the velocity and velocity dispersion maps derived from the reconstructed H β source.
+From these maps, we see that the eastern galaxy component has a lower velocity and velocity dispersion relative to the western component.
 The western component also shows a smoother velocity gradient.

-The H β line flux divided by the H-band continuum flux is shown as a proxy for EW(H β) in Figure 20.
-Here, the Hband continuum map is convolved to the same PSF as the H β map.
+The $H\beta$ line flux divided by the H-band continuum flux is shown as a proxy for EW(H β) in Fig. 20.
+Here, the H-band continuum map is convolved to the same PSF as the H β map.
 From this we see that the outskirts of the galaxy show a clumpy and higher EW(H β).
 The eastern component of the galaxy also shows a higher EW(H β), which might be interpreted as a younger age relative to that of the main component.